 - Look at a layout prepared by an architect: Funny-shaped buildings can waste a lot of space, and the untrained eye might not recognize these “dead” spaces without some help.
 Ask to see a building layout prepared by an architect, and then you’ll be able to see for yourself how much of the building is comprised of usable space.

-- Get a tenant broker: Navigating loss factor-related issues in commercial real estate can be daunting, but we are here to help.
+- Get a tenant broker: Navigating loss factor-related issues in commercial real estate can be daunting.
+For best results, get a tenant broker.
+Feel free to call us or email us; we are here to help.
 One of our experienced brokers will be happy to answer all your questions and help ensure you get the most out of the money you spend to rent office space.